-In this section, we use the Seattle Uber movement speed dataset to evaluate our method.
-The nature of traffic state measurements, like the Uber movement data capturing hourly speed per road segment, often exhibits a pronounced indication of potential periodic and seasonal temporal patterns due to different mechanisms.
+In this section, we use the Seattle Uber movement speed data set to evaluate our method.
+The nature of trafficstate measurements, such as the Uber movement data capturing hourly speed per road segment, often exhibits a pronounced indication of potential periodic and seasonal temporal patterns because of different mechanisms.
 These mechanisms encompass distinct time ranges as well as weather and seasonality.
-Each mechanism operates on different time scales within periodic cycles, with some exhibiting long-term patterns and others displaying short-term variations.
+Each mechanism operates on different time scales within periodic cycles with some exhibiting long-term patterns and others displaying short-term variations.
 However, matrix factorization serves as a similarity-based model.
 For instance, it can leverage users' latent factors in recommender systems to estimate the potential ratings of users with similar preferences.
 Thus, it can be used to predict traffic states.
 Specifically, in the HTMF model, latent factors are employed to capture the global seasonality and trends of urban traffic states.
 The Hankel structure within HTMF further enhances the local trends observed in time series data.
 Consequently, the proposed forecasting method can consider both global (long-term) and local (short-term) time series trends of urban traffic states.

 We compare the proposed HTMF model with state-of-the-art baseline models.
-Our experiments used a hardware setup featuring a T4 GPU with 16GB of RAM.
-We use the mean absolute percentage error (MAPE) and the root mean square error (RMSE) as the performance metrics, defined as follows, where n is the total number of estimated values, and y_i and \hat{y}i are the actual value and the estimate, respectively.
+Our experiments used a hardware setup featuring a T4 GPU with 16 GB of RAM.
+We use the mean absolute percentage error (MAPE) and the root mean square error (RMSE) as the performance metrics, defined as follows:

-MAPE = $$\frac{1}{n} \sum{i=1}^{n} \frac{|y_i - \hat{y}i|}{y_i} \times 100$$ , RMSE = $\sqrt{\frac{1}{n} \sum{i=1}^{n} (y_i - \hat{y}i)^2}$,
+MAPE = $$\frac{1}{n} \sum{i=1}^{n} \frac{|y_i - \hat{y}i|}{y_i} \times 100$$ , RMSE = $\sqrt{\frac{1}{n} \sum{i=1}^{n} (y_i - \hat{y}i)^2}$, where n is the total number of estimated values and y_i and \hat{y}i are the actual value and the estimate, respectively.

 4.1.
-Sparse Urban Traffic State Dataset
+Sparse Urban Traffic State Data Set

-The Uber movement speed dataset collects hourly traffic speeds from thousands of road segments in urban areas.
-However, due to the insufficient sampling and the limited penetration of ridesharing vehicles in total traffic, we only have access to a small fraction of observed speeds, even in an hourly resolution.
-We use the Seattle Uber movement speed data collected from 63,490 road segments during the first ten weeks of 2019 (i.e., 1680 hours) for the following experiments, and therefore the size of this dataset is 63490×1680 .
-The dataset is sparse and only contains 12.65% speed observations, implying that 87.35% entries in the data matrix are unobserved.
+The Uber movement speed data set collects hourly traffic speeds from thousands of road segments in urban areas.
+However, because of insufficient sampling and the limited penetration of ride-sharing vehicles in total traffic, we only have access to a small fraction of observed speeds even in an hourly resolution.
+We use the Seattle Uber movement speed data collected from 63,490 road segments during the first 10 weeks of 2019 (i.e., 1,680 hours) for the following experiments, and therefore, the size of this data set is $63,490 \times 1,680$.
+The data set is sparse and only contains 12.65% of speed observations, implying that 87.35% of entries in the data matrix are unobserved.